kalv/vantechmap/Readme.md

 - Show information when clicked
 - Google font to be the same as the form theme.
 - hide the iframe when a company is added
+- Embed me - show prompt with the URL to be placed into html (iframe)
+- Change the image url for markercluster...
+- Close all info windows before opening another